-27. Can my child use the travel assistance to travel to and from short breaks/ respite placements and before and after school clubs?
+28. Can my child use the travel assistance to travel to and from short breaks/ respite placements and before and after school clubs?

-No. Travel assistance is provided specifically to meet the standard school start and finish times and therefore cannot be used for before and after school clubs.
-Travel assistance to short breaks/respite placements must be requested through your child's social worker and will be considered by the children and family's service.
+No. Travel assistance considered under the Home to Educational Establishment Transport policy is usually only ever offered to and from an educational establishment.
+Travel assistance to short breaks/respite placements must be requested through your child's social worker and will be considered by the children and families service.